scalacenter/scala-3-migration-guide/docs/migration-tools.md

 Visual Studio Code has its own Scala 3 Language Server plugin that you can simply configure by running the `sbt launchIDE` task of the `sbt-dotty` plugin.

 Scala 3 support in Metals, including Scala 3 Worksheets, has made significant progress.
-For more detials, check the relevant [Scala Center Update](https://contributors.scala-lang.org/t/metals-and-scala-3/4274).
+For more details, check the relevant [Scala Center Update](https://contributors.scala-lang.org/t/metals-and-scala-3/4274).

 The latest version of the Scala plugin for Intellij Idea already has preliminary support, including Scala worksheets, for Scala 3.